logv/sybil/README.md

     # TIP: use -really flag if you don't want to be prompted (for use in scripts)
     sybil trim -table uptime -time-col time -mb 100 -delete

-Using the output block names and xargs, it is possible to write pruning or archival scripts that are more advanced than just block deletion.

-for example: a script could choose to delete memory heavy columns once the block falls out of the memory limit, or a script could tar up blocks once they are out of the tables' date limit

 additional information
 ----------------------